Independent. Human-Curated. Established 2007.

 Multilingual Keyword Research

-The biggest mistake: translating English keywords and assuming they're what people search for.
+The biggest mistake is translating English keywords and assuming they are what people search for.

 The golden rule: Do keyword research independently in each target language.
-Don't translate โ research.
+Do not translate, research.

-- Use native-language tools: Ahrefs and Semrush support keyword research in 170+ countries.
+- Use native language tools.
+Ahrefs and Semrush support keyword research in 170+ countries.
 Set the target country and language before searching.
+For lighter setups, the 25 best free SEO tools for beginners covers Google's own free language and country filters.

-- Check Google Suggest in each language: Type your topic in Google with the target language keyboard and see what autocomplete suggests.
+- Check Google autocomplete in each language.
+Type your topic in Google with the target language keyboard and see what autocomplete suggests.
 These are real searches from real users.

 Multilingual SEO Technical Checklist